 Historical contacts between Ukraine and Norway reach the end of the first millennium BC.
 Common history in the period of Kievan Rus has over several centuries influenced the strong friendly relations between our countries.

-Discussions around the foundation of Kievan Rus (Scandinavian name - Gardarike) aside, it is known that the first Scandinavian rulers of Kievan Rus were Askold and Dir, who went from Novgorod to Kyiv and settled there.
+Discussions around the foundation of Kyivan Rus (Scandinavian name - Gardarike) aside, it is known that the first Scandinavian rulers of Kyivan Rus were Askold and Dir, who went from Novgorod to Kyiv and settled there.
 After that, many Scandinavians (Varangians) arrived in Kyiv and Constantinople as an individual merchants.
-Other Vikings stayed in Kiyv longer, serving the legendary trade route «from Varangians to the Greeks», from the Gulf of Finland, to Dnieper and further to the Black Sea.
+Other Vikings stayed in Kyiv longer, serving the legendary trade route «from Varangians to the Greeks», from the Gulf of Finland, to Dnieper and further to the Black Sea.

 Thus, the court of Volodymyr the Great in Kyiv hosted legendary Norwegian king Olav Trygvasson who spent many years in Kyiv during his exile.
 The future King of Norway Magnus the Good (1035 - 1047) also spent some years in Kyiv for military training education.